CPK Insurance

 Most tutoring businesses in Wisconsin start by comparing professional liability for alleged errors or omissions and general liability for bodily injury or property damage.
 If you store student data or use online systems, cyber liability is also worth reviewing.
 A business owners policy may help bundle property coverage and business interruption for a learning center.

 Tutoring service insurance cost in Wisconsin varies based on tutor count, locations, revenue, services offered, and whether you need professional liability, general liability, cyber liability, or bundled coverage.
-The state average in the provided data is $46 to $163 per month, but actual quotes vary by risk details.
+Actual quotes vary based on risk details.

 Wisconsin requires workers' compensation for businesses with 3 or more employees, and commercial auto minimums apply if you use vehicles for business travel.
 Many commercial leases also ask for proof of general liability coverage, which is common for learning center locations and after-school program sites.